-Garlicky & Cheesy Quinoa Zucchini Fritters: Packed with Quinoa and Zucchini, these Fritters are super delicious and very easy to make!
+These Garlicky & Cheesy Quinoa Zucchini Fritters are packed with quinoa and zucchini.
+One of my favorite summer zucchini recipes, these fritters are super delicious and very easy to make!

 Hey, pal!
 Happy Sunday!

 Big things happened this past week.
 As I mentioned a few days ago, Goce and I celebrated 7 years of marriage – lucky man – and our oldest celebrated her 5th birthday!

 If you were to see my house today, you’d think you got lost in Frozen-land.
 Today is her birthday party and I am Elsa’d out!
 AND, even though my daughter’s name is ANA, she wants nothing to do with “Frozen” Ana.
 It’s all about Elsa.

 Obvi, the party is Frozen-themed, including an Elsa Cake that cost more than an arm, Oloff sugar cookies, and purple/blue/icy ice cream.
 Not sure I am ready to host a bunch of sugar-high 5-year olds, but the choice isn’t mine.

 A few of my friends are also coming over – the plan is to hit-up the Cucumber Mojitos.
 How else do you get through a day filled with screaming kids?!

 As you may have noticed, I have been keeping it real and pretty simple in the kitchen, lately.
 You know, trying to eat right, and all that.
 I’m also trying to stay far away from Lasagna Dip (I heart that stuff *thiiiiiis* much!) and Chocolate Mousse Cake.
 I figure, coat-season will be back soon, and before you know it, I’ll be stuffing this face with all kinds of chocolaty, ooey gooey amazingness.

 However, due to the abundance of vegetables provided to me by my parent’s enormous vegetable garden, it’s that much easier to eat good and eat right.